grantcarthew/start-prototype/docs/cli/start-config-role.md

 ### Placeholders

-System prompt templates support these placeholders:
+Role templates support these placeholders:

 - `{file}` - Content from `file` field (empty if not specified)
 - `{command}` - Output from `command` field (empty if not specified)